 She shot to stardom as Lisa in the award-winning hit, L'Appartement, and won the César award for Most Promising Young Actress.
 The César award is the French equivalent of the Oscars.
 Bellucci is mostly known for her role as the beautiful, but oppressed, Malena in the movie of the same name, however.
 Here she played a woman trying to be independent in a small Italian village in the 1940's when women were either regarded as wives or mothers.
 Malena refuses to conform and is troubled by being pursued by men and envied by women.
 Her only friend is the young boy who falls in love with her.
 Bellucci said that, "I know what it means to come from a place where everybody knows everybody, and when you walk down the street and men look at you, and the women can be jealous of you.
 So I know the feeling."

 Two films in which Bellucci have played roles have created great controversy - The Passion of the Christ and Irreversible (2004) In The Passion of the Christ, she played Mary Magdalene and spoke Aramaic.
 Mel Gibson's film was heavily criticized because of its extremely violent portrayal of Christ's life, but the actress defended it, arguing that Jesus's life was violent.

 She found acting the part took her on a spiritual journey, although she isn't a Christian herself.
 She said that: "If there's something I believe in, it's a mysterious energy, the one that fits the oceans during tides, the one that unites nature and beings."
 (Monica-bellucci.net)

 Irreversible was also very violent and Bellucci had to act in a traumatic rape scene.
 She was advised that she'd never act again, but the actress appreciates difficult roles.
-She told Mark Salisbury at The Observer that: "...I can't do these simple French movies of simple Italian movies - even the Passion is something crazy.'
+She told Mark Salisbury that: "...I can't do these simple French movies of simple Italian movies - even the Passion is something crazy.'

 By Lisa-Anne Sanderson